duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-event-4

-**Q:** Why is setting an appropriate Sprint length important in Scrum, and what factors influence it?
+**Q:** {Scan} Why is setting an appropriate Sprint length important in Scrum, and what factors influence it?

 - Vietnamese outline:
   - Question: